beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

 <br/>
 <br/>

-You should see something like the image below.
+You should see something like the image below:
 ![Apollo](/_static/screens/guides/apollo-graphql/apollo-screen.jpg)
 <br/>
 <br/>